 Subscribers may find its video and audio quality quite unsettling as it provides videos at 720p (maximum quality) with two-channel stereo sound.
 Right now, CBS All Access is available only in the United States and Canada.

 Alexa Rank: 48,070

-Are you a serious film buff and finding Netflix not a right fit?
+Are you a serious film buff and finding Netflix not the right fit?
 If yes, then you should check Fandor.
-This California based company is a relatively new player in the online streaming business, but proving out to be a stiff competitor to Netflix and other big online platforms.
+This California based company is a relatively new player in the online streaming business but proving out to be a stiff competitor to Netflix and other big online platforms.